Margin-Call-Trading-Services/carl-von-clausewitz/README.md

 Expected input parameters:
   - ticker: str
+  - start_date: str
+  - end_date: str
+  - stock_interval: str
-  - sma_value: int
+  - sma_interval: int
   - price_type: str

-  - data: list[dict]
+When the /sma post is invoked, it makes a call to the get-dat-money api endpoint 'GET /api/v1/prices'.
+Using the start_date, end_date, and stock_interval, the stock data is returned.
+The json file is then parsed for the price data and used to calculate the sma.

-The sma_value is the simple moving average period (EX: 5 period, 7 period, 14 period, etc).
+The sma_interval is the simple moving average period (EX: 5 period, 7 period, 14 period, etc).
+The price_type can be either open, high, low, close, or adj_close.
+The data is provided from the get-dat-money api, this is the stock data for a given time interval.

+## POST '/rsi'

+Expected input parameters:
+  - ticker: str
+  - start_date: str
+  - end_date: str
+  - stock_interval: str
+  - rsi_interval: int
+  - price_type: str

+When the /rsi post is invoked, it makes a call to the get-dat-money api endpoint 'GET /api/v1/prices'.
+Using the start_date, end_date, and stock_interval, the stock data is returned.
+The json file is then parsed for the price data and used to calculate the rsi.

+The rsi_interval is the number of price data points that are used to calculate a single rsi data point.
 The price_type can be either open, high, low, close, or adj_close.
 The data is provided from the get-dat-money api, this is the stock data for a given time interval.

 # Running Locally